 The Enterprise Products Partners L.P.
-(EPD) 2019 tax packages are scheduled to be available online by February 28, 2020 at: www.taxpackagesupport.com/enterprise
+(EPD) 2019 tax packages are now available online at: taxpackagesupport.com/enterprise

 RECEIPT OF A TAX PACKAGE IS NOT PROOF OF OWNERSHIP IN ENTERPRISE PRODUCTS PARTNERS L.P.